 All Saget La Perriere vineyards are certified HVE3 which encourages vineyards to focus on increasing biodiversity, decreasing the negative environmental impact of their phytosanitary strategy, managing their fertilizer inputs and improving water management.

-The grapes are hand-harvested from the 100% Silex soils.
-After gentle pressing, 50% of the blend is aged for 6 to 10 months in oak barrels (33% new) just long enough to soften the wine and give round nutty aromas.
-The lees are stirred regularly to give the wine weight and complexity.
-To preserve the character of Sauvignon, the other 50% of the must is vinified and matured with particular care in steel vats.TASTING NOTES
+The grapes are hand-harvested.
+After a gentle pressing, 40% of the must is fermented in new 300 liter oak barrels from Allier.
+The wine stays in barrel for eight to nine months and the lees are stirred regularly to give the wine weight and complexity.
+To preserve the character of Sauvignon, the other 60% of the must is vinified and matured with particular care in steel vats.TASTING NOTES

-This wine best accompanies the most refined of dishes, such as lobsters or prawns.
+This wine best accompanies refined of dishes such as lobsters or prawns.
 After several years of ageing, it will be the ideal accompaniment to fried foie gras.